-In the films and series we always see beautiful residential areas with large houses, perfectly mown grass and three large jeeps on the doorstep.
-Those neighborhoods exist, although we don't see them very often.
+In the films and series we always see beautiful residential areas with large houses, perfectly mown grass and three big cars on the doorstep.
+Those neighbourhoods exist, although we don't see them very often.
 What surprises us are the big differences between rich and poor.
-The rich live in those beautiful neighborhoods, while the poor people live in recreational vehicles, large campers or in mobile homes, a sort of movable plastic house.
+The rich live in those beautiful neighbourhoods, while the poor people live in recreational vehicles, large campers or in mobile homes, a king of movable plastic house.
 With every hurricane or tornado that passes, these houses blow apart like a house of cards, literally.
-The garden around these poor houses is usually littered with a lot of junk and there are at least five cars, of which only two are driving.
-Blank is rich and black is poor, unfortunately it still exists strongly.
-It is the African-Americans and the drug-addicted whites who live here, a huge group.
+The yard around these poor houses is usually littered with a lot of junk and there are at least five cars, and only two are working.
+White is rich and black is poor, unfortunately it still exists strongly.
+It are the African-Americans and the drug-addicted whites who live here, a large group.
 Almost every day we meet drug addicts, and everyone has someone in the family with addiction.
 One evening we are looking for a place to sleep.
 The church cannot help us and the fire station is closed.
-A black man comes out of the shop at a small shop opposite the church.
+A black man comes out of the shop opposite the church.
 "You need water.
 I’ll buy you one" shouts the man before Zoë can say something.
 "No, no, we don't need water, but you can help with something else," says Zoë quickly.
 He knows a place to sleep and brings us to Stefani's house.
 Her legs are full of tattoos and she is incredibly chaotic.
-We can hang the hammocks in her garden, but we don't feel very comfortable.
+We can hang the hammocks in her garden, but we don't feel very comfortable in the beginning.
 She tells Olivier that she ministers drug addicts to rehab.
 She was addicted for more than twenty years and did a lot of wrong things, she tells us.
-"The man who brought you to my house, Pete, I help too.
+"The man who brought you to my house, Pete, I help him too.
 He just got out of jail, "she says.
+But like everywhere so far, they are extremely helpful and hospitable.
 Drug addiction and poverty is very visible here, shockingly visible.
 Those beautiful, large houses are the minority, certainly in the poor southern states of the US.

-Fortunately not all Americans are Trump supporters and fan of guns.
+Not all Americans are Trump supporters and fan of guns.
 Yet America seems to be very much divided between supporters and opponents of Mr. President.
 Either they are proud or deeply ashamed, but the middle group does not seem to exist.
 We have our own opinion about it, but are always very careful about the subject before we know which side someone is on.
-Freedom of expression is an unprecedented concept.
-Don't start an interesting political, diplomatic or ideological discussion here at the kitchen table.
+Freedom of expression isn't always possible.
+We have to be careful to start an political, diplomatic or ideological discussion here at the kitchen table.
 It can mean the door and a broken friendship.
 Americans are quickly tapped on their toes, certainly with some criticism on their country.
 They are proud people and the American flag hangs almost everywhere.
-In the classroom they sing the national anthem every day and they like to tell that they are world travelers, even though they only travel within America.
+In the classroom they sing the national anthem every day and they like to tell that they are world travellers, even though they only travel within the States.
 But Americans are also very friendly and helpful.
 Most drivers are polite and wait quietly behind us to overtake safely.
 The conversations at the supermarkets are very short.
 "Where you 'all coming from?"
 Is followed "Well, be safe!"
 And they are gone.
 But if they take more time, they are very surprised and interested in our journey and we get the time to learn about them.
 They want to help and are honoured to meet Europeans.
 Some have never met a European before.
-When we have lunch at one of the hundreds of churches, we are offered all sorts of food and once even twenty dollars.
+When we have lunch at one of the hundreds of churches, we are offered all kings of food and once even twenty dollars.

-In our eyes, the American culture does not exist because there are too many major contradictions.
+In our eyes, the American culture does not exist because there are too many contradictions.
 Perhaps the south is so extreme and our image changes as we travel further north.
-It is super interesting and every day we are surprised by the special America.
-Amazing things such as cars that legally only have to wear a licence plate from behind or the bible bells that swing around with texts like "if you are looking for a good book, read the bibel, its awesome".
+It is super interesting and every day we are surprised by the 'special America'.
+Amazing things such as cars that only need a licence plate in the back or the thriving Bible Belt with advertising texts like "if you are looking for a good book, read the bibel, its awesome".
 It is not a traditional culture like in Peru or Bolivia, no gauchos on a horse like in Argentina, no lively culture on the street like in Colombia and Mexico.
 America is Western, but it is totally different from Europe.
 Whether we could ever live here?
-Absolutely not in the south.
-And it's not just the 12 days of holidays they have, it's the culture that makes such a huge difference with the Netherlands and Belgium.
+Not in the south.
+And it's not just the 12 days of holidays they have, it's the culture that makes such a difference with the Netherlands and Belgium.
 Oh, and the food.
 In Texas we asked about the typical dish.
 The first three people said "Whataburger", a kind of McDonalds, but from Texas.
 Culinary it isn’t exciting, but fortunately a cyclist is happy with everything.
 Louisiana was already a considerable upgrade, with delicious crawfish as a traditional dish, but we miss the culinary discoveries in the streets of South America.

-Not all of our prejudices were justified, but they all exist, in much more extreme forms than we had thought.
+Not all of our prejudices were justified, but most of them exist, in much more extreme forms than we had thought.
 Which unfortunately isn’t positive for America, so far.
 We rushed through five US states in one month and covered more than 2,000 kilometers.
-Exactly on the day that we once had in our schedule, we arrived in Atlanta.
+Exactly on the day that we once had in our schedule, we arrive in Atlanta.
 We have covered 1,300 kilometers more than planned.
 The four days of rest to trade the bicycle bags for the backpacks is far too little to let our bodies rest.
 At Novita, who invited us via Instagram, we measure our leg and arm muscles.
 "Those leg muscles must have grown," we laugh.
 But no, our leg muscles are also an inch smaller.
-We are two kilograms lighter than three months ago and, in our opinion, we ate very well in Mexico and the US.
-Walking becomes a major challenge because eating an extra kilogram on the back feels much heavier than a kilogram on a bicycle.
+We are three kilograms lighter than three months ago and, in our opinion, we ate very well in Mexico and the US.
+Hiking becomes a major challenge because carrying an extra kilogram on the back feels much heavier than a kilogram on a bicycle.
 In the forest there are no lovely people who have the opportunity to invite us and to cram up with food.
-Nutrition, that might be the biggest challenge.
+Eating well, that might be the biggest challenge on the AT.